How the Big Names Compare to the Experts

 When you file a claim, we don’t just cut a check and run like a traditional cash pay-out policy.

 First, you let us know what happened.
 Then you visit your jeweler to arrange for repairs or a replacement of same kind and quality.
-Once you agree your necklace is good as new, you pay your deductible (if you chose one), and the jeweler bills us for the rest.
+Once you agree your watch is good as new, you pay your deductible (if you chose one), and the jeweler bills us for the rest.
 Simple as that.

 How much does it cost?